wolfc01/python-for-android/README.rst

     http://developer.android.com/sdk/index.html
     http://developer.android.com/sdk/ndk/index.html

 For best results you need oracle java SE: java-jdk-7 for running the android tooling on oneiric.
+When done, java -version should report something like the following (versions may differ).

+java version "1.7.0"
+Java(TM) SW Runtime Environment (build 1.7.0-b147)
+...

 If it's your very first time into android SDK, don't forget to follow documentation for recommended components at::